 Damages are an essential element of any personal injury lawsuit.
 Most personal injury cases focus on compensatory damages, which are designed to compensate the plaintiff for the injuries that the defendant caused.
 But occasionally, a personal injury plaintiff may be able to pursue both compensatory damages and what are known as punitive damages.
 Keep reading to learn more.

-What is Punitive Damages Designed to Do?
+What Are Punitive Damages Designed to Do?

 Punitive damages are a distinct type of damages that are available only in a few specified circumstances.
 Punitive damages serve two important functions: